Week 4 HW: Protein Design

 |---|---|---|

-This is likely because the 6M0J viral protein is normally attached to a massive Spike protein complex.
-The SARS-CoV-2 Spike RBD is by itself very unstable.
+This is likely because the 6M0J viral protein is normally part of a much larger Spike protein complex.
+The SARS-CoV-2 Spike RBD is unstable on its own.

 Try changing the sequence.
 Is your protein structure resilient to mutations?

-The original protein is not very resilient, given its poor pLDDT and pTM scores.
-However, after refolding with ProteinMPNN, the structure became much more stable:
+The original protein is not very resilient given its poor pLDDT and pTM scores.
+After redesign with ProteinMPNN, the structure became much more stable:

 | Metric | Original | After ProteinMPNN |